-Both races will start and finish in the grounds of Westport House.
+Both races will start and finish at the Mariner Hotel, Mill St, Westport.

 First off 7am Mayo Furnace 300: Solo riders will depart at 3 min intervals, followed by the 2 person teams.

-First off 10am Wild Mayo 650: Solo riders will depart at 3 min intervals, followed by 2, 3 and 4 person teams.
+The Wild Mayo 650: start directly after the 300k participants: Solo riders will depart at 3 min intervals, followed by 2, 3 and 4 person teams.

 We want most riders finishing in daylight hours, so we have decided to start the 300k first and the 650 participants after.
 This will add to the finishers experience as there will be more supporters around to clap you home and complement your great achievement.

 Individual start times will be listed on the website after July 20th 2021.